- Storyland in the San Francisco Zoo

 “Other guys, older guys like firemen, cops and bartenders, hung out there too, and would often chase us kids off.
 The old guy would swim and run.
 We assumed that was Kelly.”

-By the time Cunneen was in high school, a younger set of athletes—swimmers using flippers, runners and sprinters, early surfers—was visiting Kelly’s Cove, most eschewing team sports at school for the outsider life at the beach.
+By the time Cunneen was in high school, a younger set of athletes—swimmers using flippers, runners and sprinters, early surfers—frequented Kelly’s Cove, most eschewing team sports at school for the outsider life at the beach.
 One group wore swimsuits with skulls and crossbones on the chest.

 It was about this time, the late 1940s and early 1950s, that the crowd at Kelly’s began the practice of replacing driftwood bonfires with an old car tire set alight.
 Cunneen remembers having to cut small chunks of rubber off to get the fire going, before tossing the rest of the tire on.
 The oily smoke and fire of the tire was a beacon on shore for those in the water, while it kept the beachside crowd warm on foggy days.